andyafter/DocHeroku/README.md

 **/refreshqueue** is actually used to refresh all doctors' current queue number as 0.
 In a word, after one day work, you will want to refresh the queue number, make it 0 for the next day.

 **/queue** is a POST request, you send information as a JSON with the key "uuid" and "clinic\_name", you get return with a JSON that contains informatin about "ququq\_num", "key", and "doctor".

+**/registration** is also a POST request.
+You will have to make sure that you pass the name, ic_num and queue_num.
+You can also provide phone_num with it.